2026 Serbian parliamentary election: Students

-Since the start of the student-led anti-corruption protests, parties such as DS have pledged to not participate in the next parliamentary election if students form an electoral list.
+Since the start of the student-led anti-corruption protests, some of the opposition parties such as DS have pledged to not participate in the next parliamentary election if the movement forms an electoral list.
 According to Danas, other opposition parties refused to comment until the elections get officially scheduled.
+Initially, the Green–Left Front (ZLF) expressed support for the student list if the elections are to be held during summer of 2026.
+Later, it shifted its stance, fully supporting the Student List in the parliamentary elections.